Denied Critical Illness Payment? Call our Hamilton Lawyers today. We serve Province-Wide.

 Most policies offer coverage of the “big four” – being heart attack, cancer, stroke and coronary bypass surgery.
 Most critical illness policies offer coverage for insured’s who develop multiple sclerosis, kidney failure, major organ transplant, paralysis, blindness and deafness.
 More comprehensive policies offer coverage over other critical illness.
 If you have been denied critical illness insurance please contact us to protect your rights.

-Being denied critical illness benefits at time of need can be devastating to policy holder.
-Reasonable denials or unreasonable delay in payment could cause a significant heightened anxiety, stress, panic and financial ruin for many individuals or families.
-If you have been denied of your critical insurance benefit, please feel free to contact us.
-Our consultations are free and we never change legal fees up front.
+Being denied critical illness benefits at time of need can be devastating to a policy holder.
+Uneasonable denials or unreasonable delay in payment could cause significantly heightened anxiety, stress, panic and financial ruin for many individual claimants and their families.
+If you have been denied your critical insurance benefit, please feel free to contact our critical illness lawyers in Hamilton serving Ontario.
+Our consultations are free and we never change legal fees up-front.
 Please call us at 905-333-8888 or fill in a contact form for more information.

 We’ll be in touch as soon as possible.

 We’re here to help.
 Schedule a free consultation with one of our experienced lawyers today by filling out the form below, or call us at 1-844-LALANDE